adica/embed-items/README.md

 * `iframe` is not responsive, so every time the host page changes its layout (user switch from portrait to landscape mode for example) we need to know about it on our `sdk.js` somehow, and change our `iframe` layout as well.
 * it's hard to optimise the SEO - google will index the page like its `playbuzz` page, and our partners would like it to be index on their domain.

-## Embed with freindly iframe
+## Embed with friendly iframe
-Freindly iframe is another way to embed webpages on host sites. basically friendly iframe is an iframe that shares the same domain as the main page it is hosted on (an iframe without `src`).
+A `friendly iframe` is another way to embed webpages on host sites. basically, `friendly iframe` is an `iframe` that shares the same domain as the main page it is hosted on (an iframe without `src`).

 We use the same code snippet as before, but this time we build an `iframe` without `src` attribute, and then inject our item page (`head` and `body`) content into this `iframe`.
-That way we get the same result, but now without any refernce to `playbuzz` servers on the host site.
+That way we get the same result, but now without any reference to `playbuzz` servers on the host site.

 ```html
 //host page